hackle/blog-rust/raw/generics-keep-it-generic.md

 You would have heard of the "million dollar mistake" by sir Tony Hoare, and `Map` is a noble attempt at nibbing that from (not exactly) the bud.

-This is completely valid syntax-wise and may even seem quite reasonable and helpful by many; the author is considerate enough to use type constraints to inform the caller that `U` must be constructible without any parameters.
-However, without knowing the implementation, an experienced programmer would use it as follows,
+This is completely valid syntax-wise and may even seem quite reasonable and helpful to many; the author is considerate enough to use type constraints to inform the caller that `U` must be constructible without any parameters.
+However, without knowing the implementation, a programmer would use it as follows,

 ```CSharp
 var person = Map<Teacher, Person>(teacher);